Seven reasons to go to the Time Out Food Awards 2019

 1 To see if your taste aligns with Time Out critics.

 Time Out restaurant reviewers have visited all the nominee restaurants and cafés to make their expert judgements in eight categories.
-The top award, Restaurant of the Year, has ten restaurants nominated: Anchovy, Carlton Wine Room, Si Stasio Città, Greasy Zoe’s, Kasuki’s, Lesa, Naper Quarter, Navi, Oakridge and Sunda.
+The top award, Restaurant of the Year, has five restaurants nominated: Lankan Filling Station, Momofuku Seiobo, Saint Peter, Totti’s and Quay.
 Who will win, and do you think they deserve it?

 2 To party with top chefs.

-Six amazing chefs have been nominated for the Chef of the Year award.
-They are Jo Barrett and Matt Stone at Oakridge, Zoe Birch at Greasy Zoe's, Eileen Horsnell at Napier Quarter, Thi Le at Anchovy and Kazuki Tsuya at Kazuki's.
+Five amazing chefs have been nominated for the Chef of the Year award.
+They are O Tama Carey from Lankan Filling Station; Paul Carmichael from Momofuku Seiobo; Peter Gilmore from Quay; Trisha Greentree from 10 William Street; and Brent Savage from Bentley Restaurant and Bar.
 Who is going to win?
 Will they cry?
 (Probably not, they’re chefs, they’re tough.)
-We’re expecting them and many of their esteemed colleagues to be there on the night, enjoying a rare night off, and we have to admit we’re gonna be a little starstruck.
+They and many of their esteemed colleagues will be there on the night, enjoying a rare night off, and we have to admit we’re gonna be a little starstruck.

-This year’s People’s Choice Award, voted on by readers on the Time Out website, zeroes in on unique Melbourne dishes worth celebrating.
-In partnership with Google, we selected four truly one-of-a-kind dishes from all across Melbourne that no food fan will want to miss.
-Vote on your favourite by August 30, and you could win tickets to the awards plus vouchers to dine at four great Melbourne restaurants.
+This year’s People’s Choice Award, voted on by readers on the Time Out website, zeroes in on unique Sydney dishes worth celebrating.
+In partnership with Google, we selected five truly one-of-a-kind dishes from all across town that no food fan will want to miss.
+Vote on your favourite by August 30, and you could win tickets to the awards plus vouchers to dine at five great Sydney restaurants.

 4 To enjoy great value food and drinks.